bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.9 =
+* Fix - Translatable strings may not be registered in the default WPML language

 = 1.15.8 - 2023/02/24 =
 * Breaking change - Requires MySQL 5.7.22 or later, or MariaDB 10.5.4 or later
 * Fix - "No events" message not displayed if no availability dates were set